Bernard W. Aronson: Overview

 Bernard W. Aronson served four U.S. Presidents -- Jimmy Carter, George H. W. Bush, Bill Clinton, and Barack Obama—in senior positions.
 He was twice awarded the State Department's highest civilian honor, the Secretary's Distinguished Service Award, for his role in ending the wars in Central America and Colombia.
 In April 1993 Aronson was awarded the Distinguished Service Award by Secretary of State Warren Christopher for "singular achievements in forging a bipartisan policy towards Nicaragua and tireless and successful efforts to end the civil war in El Salvador."
 In November 2016 as U.S. Special Envoy to the Colombia Peace Process, Aronson was presented the Distinguished Service Award by Secretary of State John Kerry for "his instrumental role" in ending the 52 year long war between the government of Colombia and the Revolutionary Armed Forces of Colombia (FARC).
 In his remarks at the February 4, 2016 White House celebration of the 15th anniversary of Plan Colombia, President Barack Obama said, "I especially want to recognize someone who's played a pivotal role in the peace process.
 That's our Special Envoy, Bernie Aronson."

 Early life and education

 Bernard W. Aronson was born in May 1946, the son of Annette and Arnold Aronson.
+He is Jewish.
 His father was a founder of the Leadership Conference on Civil Rights and received the Medal of Freedom for his civil rights work from President Bill Clinton.
 Bernard was born in New York City, spent his early years in Queens, and grew up in Rye, New York.
 He was graduated from the University of Chicago, with a B.A. with Honors in the Humanities in 1967.